-- a) Explore if and how various project components had a positive/less positive/no impact on each other: - I. What has been the impact of SELP interventions for electoral reforms in terms of strengthening electoral and democratic processes in Pakistan? - II.
-What has been the impact of capacity building initiatives for ECP, parliamentarians, government officials, media, youth and other stakeholders? - III.
-What has been the impact of partnerships with UN programs and external organisations such as civil society? - b) Assess what changes in the three major areas of SELP have brought about by the project interventions. - c) Did the project address cross cutting issues such as gender mainstreaming, inclusion and human rights? - d) Was there evidence of results and recognition of UNDP support?
+- a) Explore if and how various project components had a positive/less positive/no impact on each other: - I. What has been the impact of DHL interventions on rights-based development with an aim to promoting an environment for community stabilization in target locations? - II.
+What has been the impact of capacity building initiatives for MoHR, Provincial Human Rights, Local Government and Social Welfare Departments on key target populations; women, youth, transgender persons and other vulnerable groups. - III.
+What has been the impact of partnerships with UN programs and external organizations such as civil society? - b) Did the project address cross cutting issues such as gender mainstreaming, inclusion and human rights? - c) Was there evidence of results and recognition of UNDP support by the government and partner UN Agencies (including OHCHR)? - d) How is the programme impacting the targeted communities at large?